juliuskunze/speechless/README.md

 label = record_plot_and_save()

 wav2letter = Configuration.german().load_model(load_name="some_model", load_epoch=42)
-wav2letter.predict(label)
+print(wav2letter.predict(label))
 ```

-Three seconds of silence will automatically end the recording and silence will automatically be truncated.
+Three seconds of silence will end the recording and silence will be truncated.
-By default, this will store a `wav`-file and a spectrogram plot into `~/speechless-data/recordings`.
+By default, this will generate a `wav`-file and a spectrogram plot in `~/speechless-data/recordings`.

 ## Plotting